Chapter 15 Introduction to PowerPoint

 Insert Special Text

-The Text group (Figure 16A) on the Insert tab allows the user to insert to:
+The Text group (Figure 16A) on the Insert tab allows the user to insert the following:

 • Insert date & time: This little button is at the top of the three buttons on the right side of the group.
 The user can select the format on the Date & Time dialog box.